MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbServer/deploy/deploy-skype-connectivity.md

 ## <a name="skype-directory-search"></a>Skype Ricerca directory

-Skype La funzionalità di ricerca directory Skype for Business gli utenti con la possibilità di cercare Skype contatti.
+Skype La funzionalità di ricerca directory Skype for Business agli utenti la possibilità di cercare Skype contatti.
 La funzionalità di ricerca consente agli utenti di eseguire ricerche utilizzando quanto segue:

 - **Search by display name, example "John Doe"** - This could return many results, so you might not find what you are looking for.